What UK Shortlists is

 Shortlist pages include evidence notes and review-basis labels so readers can see what supports each recommendation.

-Evidence may include structured editorial comparison, policy/spec checks, and other verifiable sources.
+Evidence may include structured editorial comparison, policy/spec checks, source packs, professional source material, named expert input where documented, and other verifiable sources.
 Where direct hands-on usage exists, it is stated explicitly on the page.

 If evidence depth is limited, confidence language should be scoped accordingly.
 The Review Basis page explains the labels in more detail.

-These are process lenses, not individual reviewers.
+These internal lenses are process checks, not individual reviewers.
 They are used to pressure-test shortlist usefulness without implying extra staff, credentials, or lab testing.

 Some links are affiliate links, and UK Shortlists may earn commission from qualifying purchases.